Carlos DeLuna: Subsequent investigations

 The Columbia report documented numerous cases in which Hernandez was arrested while in possession of lock-blade knives similar to the one used to kill Lopez.
 Additionally, numerous people interviewed by the Columbia team said they knew Hernandez carried lock-blade knives.
 (Conversely, Carlos DeLuna was never in possession of a knife at the time of any of his many arrests during his lifetime.)
-The report also argued there were problems with the show-up identification of DeLuna by Baker, the preservation of the crime scene, failure by the prosecution to disclose exculpatory evidence, and DeLuna's representation by overworked and inexperienced defense counsel.Liebman, James S. et al Los Tocayos Carlos Epilogue, Page 6, Retrieved 19 May 2012.
+The report also argued there were problems with the show-up identification of DeLuna by Baker, the preservation of the crime scene, failure by the prosecution to disclose exculpatory evidence, and DeLuna's representation by overworked and inexperienced defense counsel.

 The Columbia report has drawn criticism from some officials in Corpus Christi.
 Nueces County District Attorney Mark Skurka, who was not involved with DeLuna's case and had not read the Columbia report, said that the researchers are arguing the same issues and complained that "[those] people have already made up their mind, it doesn't matter what anyone says."
 Corpus Christi police investigator Paul Rivera says that at the Columbia team's request, he reviewed the police and trial records but continued to believe DeLuna killed Lopez.
 On the other hand, Wanda Lopez's brother, Richard, issued a statement in June 2006 saying, "After carefully reviewing the information recently uncovered and printed by Steve Mills and Maurice Possley in the Chicago Tribune, I am convinced that Carlos DeLuna did not kill my sister and that Carlos Hernandez was the real murderer."

 Documentary

-In 2021 DeLuna's case and claims of innocence served were the subject of the documentary film The Phantom.
+In 2021 DeLuna's case and claims of innocence were the subjects of the documentary film The Phantom.
 It was based primarily on the work of Liebman and his team.